Saba (island): Legislature

-Following the 2019 island elections, the Windward Islands People's Movement (WIPM) holds all five seats on the Island Council.
+Following the 2023 island elections, the Windward Islands People's Movement (WIPM) holds three seats on the Island Council, while the new Party for Progress, Equality, and Prosperity held two.
 In 2019, Esmeralda Johnson was the youngest person ever to be elected to the council.

 Members of the Island Council are:

 Executive

 The Executive Council, appointed by the Island Council, acts as the executive branch of government.
 The council has the following responsibilities: